-Evaluation is carried out every three years using the Rhodes University Webbased Evaluation Assistant and it is conducted by a staff member who has not been involved in the course.
+Evaluation is carried out every three years using the Rhodes University Web-based Evaluation Assistant and it is conducted by a staff member who has not been involved in the course.
 Students respond to a list of questions by awarding a rating in addition to responding to some global questions.
-The responses are analysed by the Academic Development Centre who compile a report for the lecturer.
+The responses are analysed by the Centre for Higher Education, Teaching and Learning, who compile a report for the lecturer.
 The results of the report are than conveyed to students.
 This provides an opportunity for the lecturer to interact with students and reach consensus on how aspects of the course can be improved.
 It also provides an opportunity for students to reflect on their own learning strategies and commitment to the course.